ChurroC/Generate-Discord-Bots-Cli/readMe.md

 something from a file and not discord and add interaciotn as param so yeah just force them to use interaction.commandName as customID or until I get a better idea

+Throw error in try catch if the varibale to function or not in interacito nhandler.
+This is so code works still.